casper-ecosystem/rustSDK/README.md

 }
 ```

-The Angular app needs to load the wasm file through a dedicated `init()` method as per this example.
+The Angular app needs to load the Wasm file through a dedicated `init()` method as per this example.
 You can import it into a component through a service but it is advised to import it through a factory with the injection token [APP_INITIALIZER](https://angular.io/api/core/APP_INITIALIZER).

 > wasm.factory.ts